ojosproject/docs/docs/url/getting-started.md

 [internal Google Drive](https://drive.google.com/drive/folders/1nsghXOEXTWsKTtgMzlCuXMp8iIiq8iBb)
 that hosts some important files we use.
 It'll be helpful to join that!

-## Join our Discord and get the `Team` role
+## Join our Slack workspace

-We have a [Discord server](https://discord.gg/SejmYUthEj) that we use to communicate with each other.
-Please join that server and get the `Team`, as well as any other roles you may need!
+We have a [Slack workspace](https://ojosproject.slack.com) that we use to communicate with each other.
+Please join!

 ## Send us your email